You know what is not a great show? How Not to Summon a Demon Lord.

 The synopsis alone sounds like a textbook hentai series.
 Even the intro video showcases a number of scenes that toe the line on SFW and NSFW content.
 How NOT to Summon a Demon Lord is dripping in fan service in every single episode as he dances between awkwardly sexual situations or outright dominating them.

 Any seasoned fan of anime can tell exactly what is going to happen in every single episode without much effort.
 It is a simple harem situation with borderline softcore hentai scenes of literal nipple rubbing and characters climaxing.
 Despite how predictable it is, it does have its own charm.

 Diablo is a huge introvert that is terrible about reading emotions or even displaying them himself.
-This causes him to over or under react which only adds to his fierce Demon Lord complex.
+This causes him to over or under-react which only adds to his fierce Demon Lord complex.
 Watching him be so aggressive outside and then internally he panics bout not knowing how to convey his actual emotions is fun to watch!

 The overall story is lacking severely as Diablo is just so powerful and cunning that he is able to defeat everything and everyone to the surprise of many side characters.
-There is little to no progress in resolving the conflict of the two girls who originally summoned him to be freed but instead they become comfortable with being owned by him.
+There is little to no progress in resolving the conflict of the two girls who originally summoned him to be freed but instead, they become comfortable with being owned by him.

 The fight scenes are fast, detailed, and unique which helps with pacing and admittedly some of the characters are humorous despite their lack of depth.

 Overall I do not recommend this show to others unless they are okay with a lot of fan service.
-If you are cool with that then it is a fun show that you’ll no doubt forget about a couple months after watching it!
+If you are cool with that then it is a fun show that you’ll no doubt forget about a couple of months after watching it!